grettke/help/help.md

 their own custom keyboards.
 That looks very fun.
 [Ukulele](http://scripts.sil.org/cms/scripts/page.php?site_id%3Dnrsi&id%3Dukelele) is softer way to explore your keyboard.
 Reading its user manual is important.
 It contains ideas about stack-able-environments for bindings.
 You may use Ukulele or Hydras to do the same thing.
 [Karabiner](https://pqrs.org/osx/karabiner/) is a nice way to re-map your keys.
-It's easiest adjustment is to make return act as return when pressed alone and as control when pressed with another key.
+It&rsquo;s easiest adjustment is to make return act as return when pressed alone and as control when pressed with another key.
 That introduces a symmetry to your keyboard which can be helpful.
 All of those dimensions are worth exploring.